certbot/certbot/docs/using.rst

 the arguments you want to be associated with it (hooks and otherwise), or manually edit its renewal configuration file.
 For information on the renewal configuration file please refer to config-file_.

+Note that each cert can only have one value for ``--pre-hook``, ``--post-hook``, ``--deploy-hook``.
+If you would like Certbot to perform multiple actions when running one of the hooks you should combine them into a single command or specify them all in a script.

 More information about hooks can be found by running ``certbot --help renew``.